Wal33D/car-logo-helper/CONTRIBUTING.md

-# Contributing to Car Logo Helper
+# Contributing to Automotive Logo Library

 Thanks for your interest in contributing!
 This project provides simple, dependency‑free helpers to map car manufacturers to logos and decode VINs in both Python and Java.